 Cataracts are a very common eye condition, especially as we age.
-According to the National Eye Institute, by age 80 more than half of all Americans have either a cataract developing or have had cataract surgery.
+According to the National Eye Institute, by age 80 more than half of all Americans either have a cataract developing or have had cataract surgery.
 It can occur in either or both eyes, but once a cataract is surgically removed, it cannot return in that eye.
-Certain diseases such as diabetes make you more at risk to developing cataracts, as well as lifestyle choices such as smoking and alcohol use.
+Certain diseases, such as diabetes, put you at greater risk of developing cataracts, as well as lifestyle choices such as smoking and alcohol use.
 The environment or area where you live could influence your risk.
-Cataract prevalence has been shown to increase with proximity to the earth's equator where the population has more exposure to strong ultraviolet sunlight.
+Cataract prevalence has been shown to increase with proximity to the earth's equator, where the population has more exposure to strong ultraviolet sunlight.
 Cataracts can develop as a result of exposure to some types of radiation and a result of trauma in or around the eye.
-Additionally, some babies are born with congenital cataracts, which may or may not affect the vision.
+Additionally, some babies are born with congenital cataracts, which may or may not affect their vision.

 You should never ignore changes to your vision.
 If you notice things starting to look cloudy, distorted, or blurry, you could be developing cataracts.
 Learn more about this eye condition that affects more than 24.4 million Americans age 40 and older.

 Then, contact Tradewinds Eye Care to schedule an appointment with an optometrist in Davidson.

 Each of your eyes has a lens sitting just behind the pupil.
 The lens is responsible for focusing light onto your retina.
 A healthy lens is clear, but a cataract causes the lens to become cloudy, yellowed, and opaque.
 Your risk for developing a cataract in one or both eyes increases as you age.

 Cataract symptoms include:

 Your visual acuity will be tested and a refraction will be performed to see if your vision can be improved by a new or updated glasses prescription.
 If your vision can be well corrected with a prescription, it is unlikely that the cataract is very advanced.